InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 #### Example 1

 Below is sample JSON for a fictional TCF Vendor named _AdTech123_. _AdTech123_ owns the domain <code>adtech123.com</code> and has a "third-party" retargeting cookie that is set on the domain of <code>retarget.adtech123.com</code>.
 They also maintain a <code>localStorage</code> object that contains a user object with key “id” that can be accessed via JavaScript at <code>window.localStorage.id</code>.
-Note : The <code>domains</code> array is empty because there is no use of (*) via any <code>domains</code> in the in disclosure array above.

 ````javascript
 {